pedroassumpcao/incident/examples/bank/README.md

 #### Commands

 Implement the behaviour `Incident.Command`.
-Below are two examples that demonstrate how commands can be implemented using basic Elixir structs or leveraging `Ecto.Schema` with embedded schemas and `Ecto.Changeset` for validations:
+Below are two examples that demonstrate how commands can be implemented using basic Elixir structs or leveraging `Ecto.Schema` with embedded schemas and `Ecto.Changeset` for validations.
+It is up to you decide the best approach:

 ```elixir
 defmodule Bank.Commands.OpenAccount do